Weight loss injections in stomach

 GLP-1 agonists can cause nausea, vomiting, diarrhea, and headaches.
 Rarely, they may increase thyroid cancer risk.
 Botox injections are safe but can cause allergic reactions or headaches.

-How much do weight loss injections cost, and is insurance coverage available?
+How much do weight loss injections cost, and is insurance coverage available for them?

 Weight loss injections can cost over $1,000 a month without insurance.
 Insurance coverage varies.
 It’s best to check with your healthcare provider and insurance company.